ndb796/PyTorch-Adversarial-Attack-Baselines-for-ImageNet-CIFAR10-MNIST/README.md

     * This repository utilizes attack libraries such as [Advertorch](https://github.com/BorealisAI/advertorch), [Foolbox](https://github.com/BorealisAI/advertorch), etc.
 * If you have questions about this repository, please send an e-mail to me (dongbinna@postech.ac.kr) or make an issue.

+### What does the distance metric mean?

+* Generally, each pixel value is normalized between \[0, 1\].
+* A perturbation with L0 norm of 1,000 could change 1,000 pixels (the number of changed pixels).
+* A perturbation with L2 norm of 1.0 could change one pixel by 255, ten pixels by 80, 100 pixels by 25, or 1000 pixels by 8.
+* A perturbation with Linf norm of 0.003922 could change all pixels by 1 (the maximum changeable amount of each pixel).
+* A perturbation with MSE of 0.001 or lower generally seems imperceptible to humans.

 ### 1. ImageNet Dataset

 * This repository provides a small ImageNet validation dataset of 1,000 classes.